ejparnell/intro-to-mongodb/README.md

 | 3  | Beverly Crusher  | Doctor     |
 | 4  | Deanna Troi      | NULL       |

-Notice that a column was not mentioned, `PK`.
+Notice that a column, ' PK, ' was not mentioned.
 Every data entry to a SQL database will be given a primary key or `PK`.
 We can use the primary key to interact with a specific data entity; this can take the form of reading, updating, or deleting that data entity.

 With the table structure, we are reinforcing that every data entry will have the same keys or fields.
 In the example above, if we add another row (data entry), that entry would have a name and a username property.

 ## NoSQL Database

-SQL or NoSQL database is a database management system for managing data that doesn't fit neatly into a relational or SQL database.
+NoSQL databases are database management systems that manage data that doesn't fit neatly into a relational or SQL database.
 NoSQL databases are known for their flexibility, scalability, and ability to handle unstructured data.
 The key word here is unstructured.
 In the above section, we can see an example of a SQL table.
 Its structure is predefined.
 Every entry has a `pk`, `name`, and `username`.
 Those fields might hold `null` values but are still there.
 NoSQL does not need a predefined structure; any `null` field we might have could be left off.

 There are a couple of data models for NoSQL databases:

-- Graph - Represents data as a graph.
-This makes it ideal for applications with complex relationships or network-like structures.
+- Graph - This type of data representation is ideal for applications with complex relationships or network-like structures.
 - Column-family stores - Mimics is almost an SQL structure with data in columns.
 - Key-value stores - Data is represented as key/value pairs.
 - Documents stores - Data is stored in a semi-structed document.
 This is either JSON or BSON.